Reflection positivity and invertible topological phases: Equivariant stable homotopy theory

-\begin{remark}[] This choice is also borne out by computation.
-The zero space of $\Sigma \IZ$ is modeled by the unit complex numbers with the \emph{continuous} topology, that of $\Sigma ^2\IZ$ corresponds to the symmetric monoidal groupoid of $\Z/2$-graded complex lines, and $\Sigma^{3}\IZ$ the Brauer-Wall symmetric monoidal 2-groupoid of $\Z/2$-graded simple algebras over $\CC$, $\Z/2$-graded bimodules and intertwiners.
-By direct computation one can show that the (Borel) fixed points of $\Sigma^{i}\IZ^\gamma $ is modeled by the corresponding real versions of the three categories described above. \end{remark}
+\begin{remark}[] This definition of real structure fits with the three cases in which one has an algebraic interpretation of $\IZ$ (see Remark~\ref{thm:164}).
+The zeroth space of $\Sigma \IZ$ is modeled by the unit complex numbers with the usual topology; that of $\Sigma ^2\IZ$ corresponds to the symmetric monoidal groupoid of $\Z/2$-graded complex lines; and $\Sigma^{3}\IZ$ to the Brauer-Wall symmetric monoidal 2-groupoid of $\Z/2$-graded simple algebras over $\CC$, $\Z/2$-graded bimodules and intertwiners.
+These three models come equipped with natural real structures, coming from change of scalars.
+By direct computation one can show that the homotopy fixed points of $\Sigma^{i}\IZ^\gamma $ is modeled by the corresponding real versions of the three categories described above.
+To check this it suffices to do so when $i=3$ as the other cases are gotten from it by passing to loop spaces.
+The real Brauer-Wall category corresponds to a spectrum $B$ with the following homotopy groups

-\begin{remark}[] If we take~$\Cx$ with the \emph{discrete} topology, then complex conjugation is modeled by a modification of the $\gamma $-involution.
-The exponential sequence~\eqref{eq:92}, in which exponentiation is $z\mapsto \exp(2\pi iz)$, induces a cofibration sequence of spectra